-ASX Clear (Futures) calculates initial margin requirements using the SPAN methodology.
+ASX Clear (Futures) calculates initial margin requirements for exchange-traded derivatives using the SPAN methodology.
 The SPAN methodology calculates initial margin requirements that reflect the total risk of each portfolio - for ASX Clear (Futures), each house, omnibus client or individual client account is considered a separate portfolio.
-The key parameters in the SPAN methodology are the 'price scanning range' (PSR) and 'volatility scanning range' (VSR).
+The key parameters in the SPAN methodology are the PSR and VSR.
 These scanning ranges are individually calibrated to the distribution of price and volatility movements for a set of related contracts under normal market conditions.
 The scanning ranges inform a set of 16 hypothetical risk scenarios used to measure the loss from a portfolio under alternative combinations of changes in price and volatility.
 For example, in one risk scenario, price increases by one-third of the PSR and volatility falls by the full VSR, while in another scenario price falls by the full PSR and volatility rises by the full VSR.
 The margin rate is then based on the highest estimated loss across the 16 scenarios.

-ASX Clear (Futures) bases the scanning ranges on key volatility statistics; namely, the higher of three standard deviations (a confidence interval of 99.7 per cent) of a 60-day or 252-day sample distribution, using the higher of one- or two-day price movements.7 The sample periods seek to balance incorporating recent market conditions with avoiding destabilising procyclical changes.
-The inclusion of two-day price movements reflects a conservative assumption that a defaulter's positions may take up to two days to close out.
+ASX Clear (Futures) bases the scanning ranges on key volatility statistics; namely, the higher of 3 standard deviations (a confidence interval greater than 99.7 per cent) of a 60-day or 252-day sample distribution, using the higher of one- or two-day price movements.
+The sample periods seek to balance incorporating recent market conditions with avoiding destabilising procyclical changes.
+The inclusion of two-day price movements reflects an assumption that a defaulter's positions may take up to two days to close out.